 Pulmonary Vein Stenosis Program

-Pulmonary vein stenosis is a unique and serious condition that requires the attention of a focused group of professionals.
+Pulmonary vein stenosis (PVS) is a unique and serious condition that requires the attention of a focused group of cardiac doctors.
 We created the Pulmonary Vein Stenosis Program to partner with parents to bring the highest level of expertise to the bedside.
-We believe that optimal care for patients with PVS is based upon orchestrating a range of surgical and catheter-based treatment plans.
-Our program consists of a nurse coordinator, seven interventional cardiologists, two nurse practitioners, experts in pulmonary hypertension and the chief of congenital heart surgery.
-This collaborative approach ensures that all available therapeutic approaches are available to address the needs of every patient.
+We believe that optimal care for children with PVS is based upon orchestrating a range of surgical and catheter-based treatment plans.
+Our program is backed by a nurse coordinator, seven interventional cardiologists, two nurse practitioners, experts in pulmonary hypertension and the chief of congenital heart surgery.
+This collaborative approach ensures that all available therapeutic approaches are available to address the unique needs of every child.

-Our team members have dedicated their careers to improving outcomes for patients with pulmonary vein stenosis.
-We have also advanced the medical field with numerous publications and consistently share our findings with colleagues across the world.
-Additionally, our surgeons and interventional cardiologists pioneered new techniques that have led to improved outcomes for patients with PVS.
-Our team holds weekly multi-disciplinary review and planning sessions for our patients, coordinates innovative multidisciplinary treatments and long term follow-up to ensure each unique patient receives the best possible care.
+Our surgeons and interventional cardiologists pioneered new techniques that have led to better futures for children with PVS.
+Our team holds weekly multidisciplinary review and planning sessions for our patients and coordinates innovative multidisciplinary treatments and long-term follow-up to ensure each unique child receives the best possible care.

 What is pulmonary vein stenosis?